- Home

 When research is being conducted outside of the United States, special care should be taken with the methods being used to collect, transmit, and/or store that data.
 The following guidelines will help reduce the risk to that data:

 Make sure any devices being used are fully patched and up to date.
+Data should be transmitted and stored in university approved services hosted in the United

+States, such as OneDrive.
+If data must be stored locally, make sure it is done so on an encrypted device (unless otherwise prohibited).
 Keep devices that are being used for research collection, transmittal, or storage physically secure and, ideally, in your possession at all times.

 Working with citizens of Cuba, Iran, Syria or North Korea?